Times Square Tower

 Bradley J. Butwin

-’s prestigious A-List in 2013, the Firm combines a century-long history with a culture of innovation to deliver practical advice and results.
-As the former Chair of the Litigation Department, Brad helped guide O’Melveny to the finalists’ circle of The American Lawyer
+’s prestigious A-List in 2014, the Firm combines a century-long history with a culture of innovation to deliver practical advice and results.
+Under Brad’s leadership, O’Melveny returned once again to the finalists’ circle of The American Lawyer

-’s 2012 “Litigation Department of the Year” competition.
-It was the sixth consecutive time the Firm has either won, placed among the finalists, or received honorable mention—making O’Melveny one of only two firms to have garnered acclaim in every year of the award’s history.
+’s biennial “Litigation Department of the Year” competition in 2014.
+It was the seventh consecutive time the Firm has either won, placed among the finalists, or received honorable mention—making O’Melveny one of only two firms to have garnered acclaim in every year of the award’s history.

-has ranked Brad among the top 25 commercial litigators in New York for the past four years.
+has ranked Brad among the top 25 commercial litigators in New York for the past five years.
 Benchmark Litigation

-has consistently named Brad one of the top securities litigators in the country.
+named Brad a National Litigation Star and has consistently listed him as one of the top securities litigators in the country.
 Legal 500

-has recognized Brad’s securities litigation practice for the past three years.
+has recognized Brad’s securities litigation practice for the past three years, and Lawdragon

 Brad is on the Board of Advisors of The American Society of Legal Writers.
 He is a member of the New York City Bar Association’s Committee on Financial Reporting and the City Bar’s Task Force on New Lawyers in a Changing Profession.
 He is also a member of the Leadership Council on Legal Diversity.
 A longtime advocate of pro bono legal services, Brad was presented with the New York City Bar’s Thurgood Marshall Award for his role in freeing a wrongly convicted man from Georgia’s death row.
 He received his J.D. from Fordham Law School, where he served as Commentary Editor of the Law Review, and his B.B.A. from the University of Wisconsin.
 Before entering private practice, Brad served as a law clerk for U.S. District Judge David N. Edelstein (S.D.N.Y.).

 - Representing large banks in their subprime-related matters